raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 | Security Group | `Staging - DB _ SG` |
 | Port | `3306` |

-The database was successfully provisioned and reached the `Available` state.
+The database security group allows connections only from the web server security group, while the subnet placement prevents the RDS instance from having a direct public network path.

+This creates a clear separation between the Internet-facing web tier and the protected database tier.

 ![RDS Database Available](Screenshots/rds-database-available.png)